ronpitts90/budgetrack/README.md

 # budgetrack

 ## Description
-This application allows the user to add expenses whther on or offline.
+This application allows the user to add expenses whether on or offline.
 If offline the expenses add on once the user logs back on.

 ## Installation
 In order to use this fitness tracker the following must be installed; Mongo, express, logger, mongoose, and Heroku.